dhirajpatra/circleci_django/README.md

 - Go to github create a pull request
 - Merge the PR

+## Prerequisites
+In order to go through this tutorial, you will need to have the following installed:

+- Git
+- Python
+- Docker
+- CircleCI CLI

 ## Differences
 Expressing my authorial rights, some things are a bit different from the tutorial: